 Coronavirus (COVID-19) is a new disease, meaning research and knowledge on its impact is quite limited.
-There is no current data that shows whether Coronavirus affects pregnant women, newborn infants, or breastfeeding mothers any differently than the normal population.

 How Should Pregnant Women Protect Themselves from COVID-19?

 At this time, the Centers for Disease Control and Prevention (CDC) are recommending that pregnant women protect themselves by following the same guidelines as the general public.
 This includes:

 - Washing your hands frequently and thoroughly, with soap or an alcohol-based hand sanitizer